-SectionA: It will havequestionNo.1consistingof12veryshortanswerquestionsfrom the entiresyllabus with answerto each question up to five linesin length.
-Students will attempt 10 questions.
-Each question will carry one mark; the total weightage being 10 marks.
+SectionA: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.Students will attempt 10 questions.
+Each

 SectionB: It will consist of essay type/numerical questions up to five pages in length.
-Fourquestionsnumbering2,3,4and5willbesetbytheexaminerfromPart-Iofthesyllabus.
+Four questions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-SectionC: It will consist of essay type/numerical questions with answerto each question up to five pages in length.
-Fourquestion shall be 20 marks.
-SectionC: It will consist of essay type/numerical questions with answerto each question up to five pages in length.
-Fourquestionsnumbering6,7,8and9will beset by the examiner from Part-II of the syllabus.
+Each question will carry10 marks.
+The total

+SectionC: It will consist of essay type/numerical questions with answer to each question up to five pages in length.
+Four, questions numbering 6, 7, 8 and 9 will be set by the examiner from Part-II of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry10 marks.
-The total weightage of the section shall
+Each question will